Gina Marks

-Gina Marie Marks (born January 25, 1973) is an American psychic and convicted fraudster.
+Gina Marie Marks (born January 25, 1973) is an American self-proclaimed psychic and convicted fraudster.
 Using the pseudonym of Regina Milbourne, she co-authored Miami Psychic: Confessions of a Confidante, a memoir published by HarperCollins in 2006.

 In August 2018, Marks' career as a psychic con-artist, and the decade-long pursuit by detective Bob Nygaard to bring her to justice, were portrayed on an episode of the CBS series Pink Collar Crimes titled "The Psychic Didn't See Him Coming".

 In 2018 Marks pleaded guilty to defrauding five victims out of more than $340,000, but blamed her prosecution on racism against Romani people.
 In September 2018, she was sentenced to six years in prison.

 Criminal activity

 Marks has had numerous arrests and convictions in Florida for defrauding clients out of large sums of money while claiming to use psychic powers to help them: